ZhengXing-shawn/Markline/README.md

 ## At the end

 This tool is created for my best friend - Yipeng Lin.
-It was used to collect the medical-data.
+It was used to collect the medical data.
 More details in https://journals.sagepub.com/doi/full/10.1177/2325967120923950